kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 Keeping those layers separate makes future refactoring much safer.
 You can evolve internal code without pretending that generated transport types are your whole domain model.

-In the companion app, handwritten internal DTOs that can cross a JSON boundary are still annotated with `@Json`.
-Generated OpenAPI models already come from the generator, but your own request and response DTO classes should declare the JSON contract explicitly so Kora can generate their mappers during the normal annotation-processing phase.
+Your own handwritten DTOs that cross a JSON boundary still need `@Json`, because they are not produced by the generator and Kora has to be told to build their mappers during normal annotation processing.

+!!! warning "Use named arguments for generated `Kotlin` models"

+    Generated `Kotlin` constructors list required properties first and give every optional property a default value.
+    Adding one property to the contract can therefore shift positions, and a positional call such as `UserRequestTO("john@example.com", "John")` still compiles while silently swapping two `String` values.
+    Construct generated models with named arguments: `UserRequestTO(name = "John Doe", email = "john@example.com")`.

 ### Generated `getUser()` Walkthrough { #generated-getuser-walkthrough }